-Personally find that Revit “hollow shells” models and the information I need as a builder is simply not there so I detail in Sketchup, yet, many simply want to use the Revit file for photorealistic rendering or cannot afford the cost of Revit, no matter the reason the show must go on.
-Now for the job to progress we all need efficiency in our workflow and we all need to put bread on the table regardless of what 3D software we choose so here is what I know about getting Revit into Sketchup.
+This may be just me, but, I personally find that Revit “hollow shells” models.
+What do I mean by hollow shells?
+Well, the main structural elements of a residential building are not physically drawn, and the information I need to solve problems (or cross-reference engineering) as a builder are missing… I detail my projects in Sketchup, yet, many simply want to use the Revit file for drafting or photorealistic rendering or cannot afford the cost of Revit, no matter the reason the show must go on.
+Now for the job to progress we all need efficiency in our workflow and we all need to put bread on the table regardless of what 3D software we choose so here is what I know about getting Revit models into Sketchup.

 Part 1 Importing Revit IFC file

-My guess is you may not own a current version of Revit and just so you know you can’t back save Revit files like you can in SketchUp so the wrong file is useless unless you have the same version… grumble grumble.
+My guess is you may not own a current version of Revit and you can’t back save or open newer Revit models in previous versions… grumble grumble.
 Or, more likely, the Revit author does not feel comfortable sharing a Revit file with you & just so you know they are not being difficult, in many cases, there is either a lot of IP in their Revit Family ( A family is like a dynamic component in Sketchup ) that they rightfully own, that is too valuable to share.
 Or the Designer does not want to be liable for items placed that are not in their scope of works or area of expertise… a big shout out to all of the Attornies right now, thanks for ruining it for everyone….

 So you could not get a Revit file what do you do now?
-Not all is lost, fortunately, there is a universal file type called IFC, it’s like a DWG just a lot smarter.
-IFC is the acronym for Industry Foundation Class, the smart boffins over at Building Smart came up with a universal solution for sharing 3D models across most reputable software packages and the best thing about IFC over DWG it has more information than just Layers and geometry.
+Not all is lost, fortunately, there is a universal file type called IFC which is short for Industry Foundation Class, it’s like a DWG just a lot smarter.
+IFC was created by the smart boffins over at Building Smart, they came up with a universal solution for sharing 3D models across most reputable software packages and the best thing about IFC over DWG it has more information than just Layers and geometry.

-Now that’s the good part, however, not everything is rosy as in many cases the geometry will come in just like a pie thrown into a desert bowl from a distance, yes physically the geometry is there in Sketchup but it can be hard to work with and you could spend hours if not days trying to get everything fine and dandy just the way you like, and who has time for that?
-Not me so I created a tool (plugin) that enabled me to do it fast and efficient just like it should be.
+Now that’s the good part, however, not everything is rosy if you decide not to top use the PlusDesignBuild plugin.
+In many cases the IFC geometry will come in just like a pie thrown into a desert bowl from a distance, yes, the geometry is now in Sketchup but it can be hard to work with and you could spend hours if not days trying to get everything fine and dandy just the way you like, and who has time for that?

 If you decide to clean up your IFC file manually the first thing you need to do is drill into the model, TIP: it is a good idea to keep entity info open so you know where you are at or you can just keep on clicking double-clicking and after about 60 clicks when you get to base geometry as there will no longer be a bounding box and you will now be able to select edges and faces just like you can in Sketchup.